xamarin/xamarin-forms-samples/WorkingWithDevice/README.md

 ---
 name: Working with Platform Tweaks
 description: This samples demonstrates how to use the Device class.
-For more information, see the Device Class.
 topic: sample
 languages:
 - csharp